 When the deployment container gets a request for a resource that is protected by the web-tier declarative security-constraint, it must evaluate the credentials of the user against the agent realm to ensure that only authorized requests go through.
 In order to process such a request, the deployment container requires the user to sign on using the specified form login page as mentioned in the form-login-config element of the web.xml descriptor.
-Based on the specification of the FORM authentication mechanism, it is required that the user submits a valid user name as j_username and a valid password as j_password to the special URI j_security_check using the HTTP POST method of form submission.
+Based on the specification of the FORM authentication mechanism, the user must submit a valid user name as j_username and a valid password as j_password to the special URI j_security_check using the HTTP POST method of form submission.